Gwen Stacy (Spider-Verse): Adaptation

-Gwen was originally set to appear in the film as a love interest of Miles Morales', but this idea was scrapped as her character transitioned into having a more platonic relationship with Miles in the film, as well as having a more prominent role as a hero.
+Gwen was originally set to appear in the film as a love interest of Miles Morales', but this idea was scrapped as her character transitioned into having a growing friendship with Miles in the film, as well as having a more prominent role as a hero, though the credible expressed interest in the concept being returned to in a future sequel.
 A co-producer on Into the Spider-Verse, Christina Steinberg was noted by Vanity Fair as responsible for this development, with Lord being quoted stating, "I will say that [Steinberg] kept us honest.
-As five boys making a movie, it was really good to have another filmmaker there going, 'I don't think you guys want to do it like this'".
+As five boys making a movie, it was really good to have another filmmaker there going, 'I don't think you guys want to do it like this.

 In December 2017, the film's first teaser was released, officially unveiling its title as Spider-Man: Into the Spider-Verse.
-Sony later released the film's official trailer on June 6, 2018, which included Gwen at the end, confirming Hailee Steinfeld was cast as Spider-Woman / Gwen Stacy.
+Sony later released the film's official trailer on June 6, 2018, which included Gwen at the end, confirming Hailee Steinfeld was cast as Spider-Gwen.
 Steinfeld had already been linked to the film, but her role in the project was previously unknown.
 Following this, Gwen further appeared in the film's marketing material including TV spots.

 Gwen's return in a potential sequel was indicated, according to Polygon via the flash of her dimension's color scheme at the end of the first film.
 Development for the sequel was announced in November 2018, prior to the first film's release, and its release date was originally confirmed for April 2022.
 This was ultimately pushed back to June 2, 2023.
 Though not being given a full script during the sequel's production, Steinfeld shared she recorded voice lines for it over a period of four years beginning shortly after Intos release.
 For Across, the character's role was expanded to the point many outlets considered her a "second lead" or "full-fledged protagonist" in her own right.
 Indeed, the beginning and end of the films are narrated by Gwen, with much of the film presented from her perspective.
 For scenes involving Gwen and her father, Steinfeld was able to record in the same room with the latter's voice actor, Shea Whigham.
 Steinfeld specifically asked to record in the same room as her co-stars, not having done so for Into the Spider-Verse but hearing that Miles' voice actor Shameik Moore had.
 Being able to record with Whigham, Moore, and Issa Rae (voice of Jess Drew), Steinfeld commented "There's nothing like that real-time banter and human interaction, and bless our sound department, but a little overlap never hurt anybody too bad.
 So it was really special to have the authenticity of a real-life conversation".
 Lord and Miller also noted the process Steinfeld employed during production, stating she would offer detailed lists of edits and improvements she could make to line recordings.